dd32/td-gh-ex/readme.txt

 Swedish language files are included.

 The code is sometimes commented in both English and Swedish. -In those cases, the Swedish comment is to the right.
-Sub menu's will not show on smaller screens such as on some smart phones.
 Featured images are not shown on pages or single posts.

 == Installation ==